 Is Goat Milk Formula Healthier than Cow’s Milk Formula?This post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 Finding the best organic baby formula has been a hot topic for many of you – and understandably so!
 If you’re using formula for any number of totally legitimate reasons (breastfeeding is too mentally & physically exhausting / painful, your baby is allergic to a protein in your breastmilk, you adopted or had a surrogate, or you need to supplement just because!) – you want to make sure what you’re feeding your babies and toddlers is the best.
 And, it’s so hard to sort through the millions of types of baby formula on the market!

 If you’re looking for a comprehensive guide to the best organic baby formula, I’ve outlined them here.
 But this post is dedicated to the differences between cow’s milk formula & goat milk formula, and the pros & cons of each!
 Also, here is my best goat milk formula guide, which ranks all of the options in a handy chart.

 So what’s the bottom line on goat milk formula?
 Is it healthier than cow’s milk?
 The answer is: It depends.
 Goat milk can be better, but a variety of factors will determine whether it’s better for your baby.

 #1: Nutritionally, goat milk & cow milk are similar.
 Goat milk is higher in some vitamins and minerals, cow’s milk has more folic acid and B12 than goat milk.
 This doesn’t matter much for formula though, because all formulas are fortified so they include the right balance of vitamins & minerals to mimic breast milk.
 Some studies suggest that the nutrients in goat’s milk are easier to absorb than cow’s milk, which might give goat’s milk a slight benefit over cow’s milk formulas.